 The realtime web is part of the next wave of digital customer experiences.
 This week Google announced an extension to their Popular Times feature, added to Google Maps and search in July 2015, so there is now a live feed of how busy a place is right now.

-Customers have come to expect live chat, live document editing, live gaming, and live visualisations of their taxi coming to pick them up etc. etc.
+Customers have come to expect live chat, live document editing, live gaming, and live visualizations of their taxi coming to pick them up etc. etc.

 Realtime meets IoT